xtremespb/zoia-table/README.md

 # Zoia Dynamic Table

-Zoia Dynamic Table (zoia-table) is a react component for building the dynamic tables with AJAX or local data.
+Zoia Dynamic Table (zoia-table) is a React component for building the dynamic tables with AJAX or local data.